 It is a deciduous and tropical species from Southern India.
-The pseudostem is very short indeed and hardly apparent – an obvious and key difference to Arisaema tortuosum, which has a tall pseudostem.
-A single leaf is produced and the inflorescence is held level with, or just below this leaf.
+The pseudostem is very short indeed and hardly apparent in young or immature specimens, but is prominent in older and larger plants.
+Only a single leaf is produced, an obvious and key difference to Arisaema tortuosum, and the inflorescence is held level with, or just below this leaf.
 The leaf is a vibrant glossy green.

 Spathe colouration is pale green, sometimes with very faint white vertical stripes.
 In some individuals a maroon tinge can extend over the hood.
 The spadix can also vary between green and maroon and extends out and upwards in an ‘S’ shape in a very similar manner to Arisaema tortuosum.
 Clearly, any confusion between these two species arises from the appearance of the inflorescence.

 The tuber is subglobose and flowers from only a small size.
 Sessile offsets or bulblets are produced in abundance.

 Seeds and germination:

 I have not yet set seed, but it should be possible to store seeds dry with no significant loss of viability.